 We are pleased to welcome Douglas SBD-5 Dauntless BuNo 36175 to the collection at the Military Aviation Museum.
-The airframe was recovered from the bottom of Lake Michigan where it had been lost during a WWII training accident.
+The airframe was recovered from the bottom of Lake Michigan where it had sat since a training accident in January, 1944.
 Join us throughout the month of March to view the airplane before the restoration process begins.
-The exhibit constructed around the aircraft explores the loss and recovery of the aircraft, as well as provides an opportunity to look inside the fuselage and assess the condition of the airplane for yourselves!
+The exhibit constructed around the aircraft explores its loss and eventual recovery, while also providing you with the opportunity to look inside the fuselage and assess its condition yourselves!

-The aircraft’s original tail hook was found inside the fuselage.
-Corrosion appears to have separated the end of the hook from the remainder which is still attached to the aircraft.
+We discovered the remnants of the SBD's original tail hook inside its fuselage.
+Corrosion appears to have separated the end of the hook from the remainder, which is still attached to the aircraft.
 This tail hook is on display alongside the airplane at the Museum through the end of March.